tosterius/tosterius/_notes/dl_rnn.md

 Such a vanilla form of RNN suffers from _vanishing and exploding gradients_.
 It happens because of matrix multiplication over the sequence in ($\ref{eq6}$) (term $\frac{\partial h^{t+1}}{\partial h^{k}}$).
+And it is the reason why it is difficult to capture long term dependencies.

 <br>
 #### Long Short-Term Memory (LSTM)